imindMan/arch-config/README.md

 terminal: `sudo pacman -S kitty`

-terminal-config: manually I read the tutorial here [Tutorial](https://www.linuxfordevices.com/tutorials/linux/make-arch-terminal-awesome)
+starship: `sudo pacman -S starship`.
+My starship configuration is just another "update" of the tokyo-night preset that fits my own taste

-terminal-theme: i use this package [dexpota/kitty-themes](https://github.com/dexpota/kitty-themes)
+terminal-theme: i use this package [dexpota/kitty-themes](https://github.com/dexpota/kitty-themes).
+You don't have to manual configure the theme again, because I already did that!

 search-engine: `sudo pacman -S rofi`

-picom: `sudo pacman -S picom`.
+picom: `yay -S picom-ibhagwan-git`.
 Note: if you use Virtual Machine, just keep my settings.
 But if you use real machine, be sure to change the vsync variable in the ~/.config/picom/picom.conf to true.

-Also, create a ~/.xprofile file and add this line `picom -f &`
+music-player: `sudo pacman -S mpd ncmpcpp`.
+Also `sudo pacman -S tty-clock` for extra personality.

-extra: `sudo pacman -S python python-pip nodejs` and `pip install psutil`
+extra: `sudo pacman -S python python-pip nodejs shutter obs-studio mplayer` and `pip install psutil`

 my wallpaper: [Wallpaper](https://images8.alphacoders.com/749/749455.png)